 1 lb chicken breast, chopped

-3 tbsp hoisin sauce
+3 tablespoon hoisin sauce

-2 tsp salt ( for marinade)
+2 teaspoon salt ( for marinade)

 7 oz rice noodles (you can use whatever noodles you wish)